Read time: 4 minutes

 Gestational diabetes is a type of diabetes specific to pregnancy that tends to develop sometime after 20 weeks.
 It occurs when the body can’t produce enough insulin to regulate the level of glucose in the blood3.

-Factors that can increase your risk include5:
+Factors that can increase your risk for gestational diabetes include6:

 - Previously giving birth to a baby weighing more than 9.9lbs

 - Having a sibling, parent or grandparent with diabetes

 - Being of south Asian, black Caribbean or Middle Eastern origin

 If your midwife thinks you are at a higher risk of gestational diabetes, you’ll probably be offered a glucose tolerance test (GTT) at around week 28 of pregnancy3.